 Despite working more than 8 hours a day, research suggests that the average worker is only productive for 2 hours and 53 minutes.
 In fact, workers spend just as much time reading news websites, checking social media, discussing non-work-related topics, and eating while on the job.
 Why?
 Psychologists have found that the brain is unable to focus on tasks for more than a few hours at a time.
 And when people are pushed past certain limits, it increases the risk they will develop bad habits that infringe on working hours.

 In 2014, Stanford researchers discovered the “productivity cliff.”
 The study found that people who put in 70 hours per week produce nothing more than those who put in 55.
 One reason why productivity tanks as the number of hours increases is that overworked employees often trade sleep for work leading to numerous health problems.
 As a result, employers see increases in absenteeism, attrition, and health insurance costs.

 Four ways to get the most from your employees

 Research is clear that working long hours does not always yield the highest output or efficiency.
 To ensure your company is getting the most from employees, consider the following options:

-- Overtime is ok sometimes.
+- Extra time is ok sometimes.
 Have a big project or tight deadline?
 Sometimes working long hours can be productive as long as it doesn’t become a habit.
 It’s the constant strain that causes the most stress.

 Find the productivity sweet spot